stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

 ## Configure the detection binding
 The detection binding searches the detections sorted by their start time.
 For every first item in the list, other detections with a start time within a given time window relative to the start time of the first detection are combined to an event.
 The search window is computed using the inter-station distances and a constant velocity.

-Another constraint that is checked, is that detecions of a common event cluster around neighboring stations.
+Another constraint that is checked, is that detecitons of a common event cluster around neighboring stations.

 | parameter              | value    |